 Be sure to harvest before the first expected frost in your area.
 Keep an eye on night temperatures.
 If you expect temperatures in the 40s for several days in a row, you should harvest your pumpkins.

-Although many plants, pumpkins included, can survive a light frost, a hard frost (4 hours below 28° F. -2 C.) will damage the pumpkins and lead to decay.
+Many plants, pumpkins included, can survive a light frost.
+However, a hard frost – 4 hours below 28° F. (-2° C.) will damage the pumpkins and lead to decay.”

-Harvesting before a hard frost, as long as your pumpkin has already started to turn its final, mature color, won’t hurt the pumpkin.
+As long as your pumpkin has already started to turn its final, mature color, harvesting before a hard frost won’t hurt it.
 It will be able to ripen while being off the vine.

 However, if the days are warm and no frost is forecast, it’s fine to delay harvesting even if the pumpkin is ripe.
-They will continue to grow in these conditions.
+They will continue to ripen in these conditions.
 Ripening naturally is preferable to ripening off the vine.

 Also, if the leaves have nearly all died, or insect infestation and disease is present, harvesting is a must.
-The pumpkins won’t grow if there are no leaves to feed it.
+The pumpkins won’t grow if there are no leaves to feed them.

 Testing pumpkins for ripeness